 For a student to be successful in achieving their academic goals, regular and punctual attendance is required.
 All programs function under a clock hour’s program.
 For students to fulfill the minimum requirements of TDLR for hours and services.

 ETC College recognizes jury duty or required court appearances, documented illnesses, established and recognized religious holidays, or death of an immediate family member.
+These documents do not excuse your attendance but show proof of where you were when you were not in class.
 Must have written documentation to prove you was not missing class intentionally.

-*For VA eligible students, the attendance policy may not miss more than of the 20% of the total program and/or being absent five (5) consecutive days) will apply throughout the students stay in the school.
+*For VA eligible students, the attendance policy may not miss more than 20% of the total program and/or being absent five (5) consecutive days) will apply throughout the students stay in the school.
 All violations of the attendance policy will be reported to DVA on VA Form 22-1999b within 30 days of date of occurrence.
-Hours are reported weekly to the VA commission.

-Attendance is calculated using a biometric time clock attendance system.
+Attendance is calculated using a fingerprint Bio Metric Time Clock System.
 If a student is going to be late or cannot attend school, they must contact the school and advise the instructors or office immediately.
-Students must call in by 7:45am.
-Request for time off needs to be seven days in advance.
-Full-time students are required to be in attendance a minimum 8 hours per day, 40 hours per week.
+Students must call in by 8:30am and must request time off in writing.
+Full-time students are required to be in attendance a minimum of 8 hours per day, 40 hours per week.
 Holidays will be set according to the calendar each year.
 Lunches and breaks are scheduled for all students.
-Full-time students will take a 30-minute lunch break between 11:30am and 1:00pm, if possible, according to their booking, and must clock out and back in every day.
+Full time students will take a 30-minute lunch break between 11:30am and 1:00pm, if possible, according to their booking, and must clock out and back in every day.
 Students may not leave the school premises during regular hours without the permission of their instructor.
+Students who leave school property must document their time by both signing and clocking in and out.
 If a student is on official business for the school that requires them to leave the property, they must clock out and sign in with their instructor for field trip hours as the state board requires.
 If the student does not clock out, it could result in permanent loss of the opportunity to be licensed in the state of Texas.

 Leave of Absence Policy